 When packed, the body of the FirstLight makes a nice compact bundle that’s about the size of 20-degree sleeping bag.
 I can fit the tent body into the exterior crampon pocket of my winter backpack, while the tent poles are easily packed vertically inside my pack or strapped under my external compression straps.
 With all of the gear I need to carry in winter, having a compressible tent like the FirstLight helps me get away with a smaller and lighter weight 66L winter backpack.

 |Mountain Hardwear Outpost 2||2||2||5 lbs 3.5 oz||$600|

 |Big Sky Chinook 2||2||2||4 lbs||$600|

 If you’re looking to buy a winter tent, I recommend the Black Diamond FirstLight.
 It’s not perfect, but its low weight, freestanding architecture, steep snow-shedding walls, and packability make it an attractive option for four-season use.
 While the FirstLight is sold as a 2-person tent, it’s a very tight fit for two and lightweight enough that it can be used as a luxurious one-person tent.
 While the FirstLight is optimized for winter use, it’s freestanding capability is also highly advantageous when you have to camp on wooden platforms or anywhere where ground conditions make it difficult to drive tent stakes into the ground.

 Disclosure Black Diamond provided the author with an updated FirstLight Tent for this review.
-The author purchased the earlier model of the FirstLight mentioned herein, 10 years ago with his own funds.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+The author purchased the earlier model of the FirstLight mentioned herein, 10 years ago with his own funds.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.